v6d-io/v6d/k8s/cmd/README.md

   -o, --output string                           The output format of the command, support yaml and json (default "yaml")
       --owner-references string                 The owner reference of all injectied resources --resource string                         The resource of workload
-      --sidecar.envs strings                    The environment variables of vineyardd --sidecar.image string                    the image of vineyardd (default "vineyardcloudnative/vineyardd:latest") --sidecar.imagePullPolicy string          the imagePullPolicy of vineyardd (default "IfNotPresent") --sidecar.metric.enable                   enable metrics of vineyardd
+      --sidecar.cpu string                      the cpu requests and limits of vineyard container --sidecar.envs strings                    The environment variables of vineyardd --sidecar.image string                    the image of vineyardd (default "vineyardcloudnative/vineyardd:latest") --sidecar.imagePullPolicy string          the imagePullPolicy of vineyardd (default "IfNotPresent") --sidecar.memory string                   the memory requests and limits of vineyard container --sidecar.metric.enable                   enable metrics of vineyardd
       --sidecar.metric.image string             the metic image of vineyardd (default "vineyardcloudnative/vineyard-grok-exporter:latest")
       --sidecar.metric.imagePullPolicy string   the imagePullPolicy of the metric image (default "IfNotPresent")